HomeRobot: Open-Vocabulary Mobile Manipulation: Reinforcement Learning Baseline

 \textbf{Actions:} This policy predicts base translation and rotation waypoints, camera tilt, as well as a discrete ``grasp'' action.

 \textbf{Success condition:} The center pixel on the camera should correspond to a valid candidate object and the agent's base should be within 0.8m from the object.

-\textbf{Reward:} We train the gaze-policy mainly with a dense reward based on distance to goal.
-Specifically, assuming the distance of the end-effector to the closest candidate goal at time $t$ is $d(t)$ (in metres), the agent receives a reward proportional to $d(t - 1) - d(t)$.
-Further, when the agent reaches with 0.8m, we provide an additional reward for incentivizing the agent to look towards the object.
+\textbf{Reward:} We train the gaze policy mainly with a dense reward based on the distance to the goal.
+Specifically, assuming the distance of the end-effector to the closest candidate goal at time $t$ is $d(t)$ (in meters), the agent receives a reward proportional to $d(t - 1) - d(t)$.
+Further, when the agent reaches 0.8m, we provide an additional reward for incentivizing the agent to look toward the object.

-Let $\theta(t)$ denote the angle (in radians) between the ray from agent's camera to the object and camera's normal.
+Let $\theta(t)$ denote the angle (in radians) between the ray from the agent's camera to the object and the camera's normal.
 Then the reward is given as:

 with $\alpha=2$, $\beta=1$ and $\gamma=0.8$ in our case.